act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Inapplicable example 3

-Link is not exposed to assistive technologies;
+Link is not included in the accesssibility tree:

 ```html
 <a href="/test-assets/6cbcbe/page1.html" aria-hidden="true">Contact Us</a>